 Lighting is one of the most important (and most overlooked) aspects of animal photography.
 Just because a room looks bright enough for your eyes, doesn’t mean it’s bright enough for your camera.
 While many cameras and camera phones have a flash option available, pets may find this frightening, so it’s recommended to turn it off.

-Here are some examples of the same ARF-adopted cat photographed in different lighting situations:
+Here are some examples of the same ARF foster cat photographed in different lighting situations:

 Natural light is almost always going to be your best source of lighting, so taking pictures outdoors or near a window is usually the best option.
 Whether you’re using natural light or taking pictures indoors, make sure the light source (the Sun, lightbulbs, etc) is behind you, with the animal facing toward it.
 If the light is behind the dog or cat you’re photographing, the picture will come out backlit.
 Try to strategically position yourself so your shadow isn’t on the animal’s face!